 Another advantage of nbs over GUI apps is that nbs are available for most computer languages (Python, R, Octave/Matlab, etc.) so no programmer or software package is left out due to language barriers.

 Another advantage of Artiste over our competitors is that, unlike them, we are very quantum savvy.
 We offer software and services for both classical and quantum bnets.
-We are very capable of writing quantum computing software for your company, if you ask us to do so.
+We are highly capable of writing quantum computing software for your company, if that is what you want.